Adair County Court Information

 Under Article 5, Section 15 of the Missouri Constitution and Section 478.240 RSMo, the presiding circuit judge has general administrative authority over the circuit court and its divisions, including general administrative authority over all judicial personnel and court officials in the circuit as well as the authority to assign judges within the circuit to hear particular cases or particular classes of cases.

-As with most circuit judges, particularly in rural Missouri, Judge Steele is elected by popular vote.
+As with most circuit judges, particularly in rural Missouri, Judge Wilson is elected by popular vote.
 His term of office is six years.
-He was appointed in 1997 by Governor Mel Carnahan to fill the unexpired term of the Honorable Bruce Normile upon his retirement.
-He has been re-elected in 1998, 2000, 2006, and 2012.
+He was appointed in 2022 by Governor Mike Parson to fill the unexpired term of the Honorable Russell Steele upon his retirement.
+Judge Wilson's appointed term will expire in 2024.

 Associate Circuit Judge

 Judge Kristie J. Swaim serves as the Adair County Associate Circuit Judge.
 The circuit court system is the state’s single trial court.
 Within the circuit court system, there are three main divisions: circuit, associate, and municipal.
 The constitution requires at least one resident associate circuit judge in each county.
 Associate circuit judges have concurrent jurisdiction over all cases pending in the circuit court.

 Judge Swaim hears associate civil cases (actions for the recovery of money when the amount in controversy does not exceed $25,000; landlord-tenant actions), associate criminal cases (felony preliminary hearings; misdemeanors; municipal certifications; traffic), domestic relations cases (divorce actions; paternity actions; protection orders), probate cases (decedent estates; guardianship estates; sexually violent predator cases), small claims cases, and DOR cases (chemical test refusals and license reinstatements).
 Judge Swaim also hears all other cases assigned by court rules.